-The Idiot king is the third book in the Ghostspeaker Chronicles.
+The Idiot King is book 3 in the Ghostspeaker Chronicles series by Patty Jansen

 Fleuris LaFontaine had given the letter to Johanna only after she had specifically requested to see it, twice, and Master Deim had asked him to give it to her and Fleuris could no longer go on ignoring Johanna’s presence.
 He had pushed it across the rough wood of the simple table with his be-ringed, delicate hand, wrists barely protruding from the lace cuffs—dirty lace cuffs to be sure.
 Nothing in the refugee camps was still pristine.